mrfinesse47/pomodoro/docs/README.md

 ### Continued development

 If I wanted to continue developing this thing I would add some kind of at minimum browser storage to track your usage of the app.
 It would be rewarding to earn tomatos for each pomodoro interval you complete.
+A start button would be my first addition though/.

 ## Author -- Kevin Mason